Wanushka/ParkNow_project/README.md

 ## 🧩 Common Issues and Fixes
 Problem Reason Solution

-❌ CORS error	Server not allowing requests Ensure cors is enabled (already included in this project) ❌ Database error Wrong credentials or database missing	Check .env and confirm parknow_db exists ❌ App not connecting Wrong IP or port Use your LAN IP (not localhost) ❌ Port already in use Another app using 8001 Change PORT in .env (e.g., 8002)
+❌ CORS error	Server not allowing requests Ensure cors is enabled (already included in this project).
+❌ Database error Wrong credentials or database missing	Check .env and confirm parknow_db exists.
+❌ App not connecting Wrong IP or port Use your LAN IP (not localhost).
+❌ Port already in use Another app using 8001 Change PORT in .env (e.g., 8002).

 ---